|

 1 cup blueberries

-excess to extend over the edges of the pan; set aside.
+plastic wrap allowing excess to extend over the edges of the

-throughout the mixture.
-Pour ice cream mixture evenly
+distributed throughout the mixture.
+Pour ice cream mixture

-soften slightly.
-Garnish with fresh berries or your
+before serving to soften slightly.
+Garnish with fresh berries or

 Amaretto